- Midtown Manhattan + Times Square

 Hotels.com rates Chelsea Pines Inn at 8.2 out of 10.
 People love the location, find the rooms comfortable and the staff very friendly.

-Greenwich Village is a neighborhood filled to the brim with cafes, bars, cheap restaurants, and comedy clubs, making it a great neighborhood to stay in.
+Greenwich Village is a neighborhood filled to the brim with cafes, bars and great restaurants, making it a great neighborhood to stay in.

 Unfortunately, this means it is not easy to find cheap accommodations here.
 Below are two hotels that are not necessarily cheap, but affordable given the wonderful neighborhood.